Zé Ramalho :Avôhai

 A reader told me I missed a great one and I have to agree.
 The Nascimento and friends sequel Clube da Esquina 2 comes six years after the original.
 It's going to take me a while to get into this remastered at Abbey Road but every review I've read says it's worth it.

 Jorge Ben begins to explore his brassy and funky side after joining the Som Livre label.
 While most of the song's deal with romance, Ben fans will be glad to know there's a futbol tune in there too: "Cadê O Penalty" (Where's The Penalty).
-Something fans of Croatia futbol might be asking this week.
+Something fans of Croatian futbol might be asking this week.